 Parents can consider the following methods to manage the situation and make the child feel better:

 - Make the child understand the disease: Alopecia is a genetic disorder, and there is nothing one can do about it.
 Parents may counsel their child that having hair loss does not affect a person’s skills, talent, and capabilities.
-This will help manage their self-esteem and overcome social stigma.
+You could also reach out to professional counselors and support groups to help your child deal with the social impact of hair loss.
+This will help your child build self-esteem and resilience and overcome social stigma.
 The child can have a normal life, go to regular schools, and do things others kids of that age group do.
 Self-acceptance helps the child develop self-confidence.

 - Spread awareness: You may take the help of specialized organizations to spread awareness of the disorder among your family and the community.
+Consider working with your child’s school staff and teachers to help create an inclusive environment at school, prevent potential bullying, and promote awareness.
 Alopecia does not cause any other health problems or developmental setbacks.
 Also, the condition is not contagious.
 Therefore, no one can catch the disease by spending time with a child that has the disorder.

 - Use wigs: Parents may consider getting custom wigs or hairpieces for their child to conceal the baldness.
 You can use synthetic hair fiber wigs that are inexpensive, easy to maintain, and also last longer than wigs made from real human hair.
 Wig usage is entirely a personal choice of the parent and the child as they may conceal the disease but the child may have to live with the fear of the wig falling or blowing away.